Nervosys/Botnix/CONTRIBUTING.md

 ## How to merge pull requests
 [pr-merge]: #how-to-merge-pull-requests

-The *Nixpkgs committers* are people who have been given permission to merge.
+The *Botpkgs committers* are people who have been given permission to merge.

 It is possible for community members that have enough knowledge and experience on a special topic to contribute by merging pull requests.